google/googletest-rust/googletest/crate_docs.md

  }
  ```

- The new matcher can then be used in `verify_that!`:
+ The new matcher can then be used in the assertion macros:

 ```
 # use googletest::prelude::*;